 Birthday parties for PreK through 4th grade may be held monthly in each homeroom with the teacher's permission.
-Parents/guardians should notify the teacher in writing.
-Parents/guardian may send in small individual items such as cupcakes, brownies, etc. Please check with your child's teachers for food allergies.
+The parent/guardian should notify the teacher in writing.
+The parent/guardian may send in small individually wrapped items such as cupcakes, brownies, etc. Please check with your child's teachers for food allergies.

 For students in grades 5-8, all birthday treats must be share in the cafeteria during lunchtime.
-Parents/Guardians may send in small individual items such as cupcakes, brownies, etc. If the treats arrive after their respective lunchtimes, the birthday snack will not be served.
+The parent/guardian may send in small individual items such as cupcakes, brownies, etc. If the treats arrive after their respective lunchtimes, the birthday snack will not be served.

 Items that require a teacher to cut and serve, such as whole cakes, are not acceptable.
 Also, ice cream is not an acceptable treat because of the inability to store in the classroom.
-Parents/Guardians may not bring in favors or "goodie" bags for the students.
+The parent/guardian may not bring in favors or "goodie" bags for the students.
 Birthday invitations should be mailed unless all boys or all girls are invited.